Allegheny-Computer-Science-280-F2017/cs280-F2017-lab1-starter/README.md

 This assignment requires a programmer to implement and test a Python 3 program, called `duplicates.py`, that will remove the duplicate values between two input lists.
 Currently, the provided version of the system does not work correctly.
+You can read the comments in the source of the `duplicates.py` file to understand how the program is intended to work.
+Then, you will have to find and fix the defect(s) in this program.

 The programmer is also responsible for writing a two-paragraph reflection, added to the file `README.md`, that explains the challenges that